 Joshua Hamilton is a partner in the Los Angeles and Century City offices of Latham & Watkins.
-His practice focuses on complex litigation and trials, with specific experience in securities and corporate governance-related litigation and investigations, defense of class actions, and representation of companies and senior executives in high-stakes disputes.
+His practice focuses on complex litigation and trials, representing companies and senior executives in securities and corporate governance-related litigation and investigations, defense of class actions, and other high-stakes commercial disputes.
 Mr. Hamilton is a first-chair trial lawyer with jury trial, bench trial, and arbitration experience.
-Mr. Hamilton also counsels clients ranging from emerging growth through public companies on corporate governance and board of director issues.
-He is a member of the firm's Securities Litigation & Professional Liability, Complex Commercial Litigation, White Collar Defense & Investigations, and Entertainment, Sports & Media Practices.
+He represents clients ranging from emerging growth through public companies and investment firms.
+He is a member of the firm's Securities Litigation & Professional Liability; Complex Commercial Litigation; White Collar Defense & Investigations; and Entertainment, Sports & Media Practices.
 He is also the current Chair of the Executive Committee of the Litigation Section of the Los Angeles County Bar Association.

 Mr. Hamilton is regularly recognized as a leading attorney.
-With regard to Mr. Hamilton's securities litigation practice, clients note his “bright and detail-oriented approach to securities litigation work” in Chambers USA 2017.
+Clients note his “bright and detail-oriented approach to securities litigation work” in Chambers USA 2017.
 He has substantial experience representing investment firms, public and private companies, and officers and directors in civil proceedings involving private plaintiffs, as well as in actions and investigations initiated by government agencies.
 He represents clients in securities class actions, shareholder derivative actions, corporate governance disputes, and “deal cases” challenging mergers and acquisitions.
 Many of these cases involve claims arising out of public offerings, disclosure obligations, proxy contests, alleged insider trading, accounting practices, or allegations of breaches of fiduciary duties.

-He also represents clients in investigations and proceedings initiated by the US Securities and Exchange Commission (SEC), US Department of Justice (DOJ), and other government agencies.
+He also represents clients in investigations and proceedings initiated by the Securities and Exchange Commission (SEC), United States Department of Justice (DOJ), and other government agencies.
 Further, Mr. Hamilton counsels public and private companies and their boards on corporate governance and disclosure issues, and represents special committees of boards of directors in internal investigations.

 Mr. Hamilton has deep and substantial experience representing and advising clients in the mutual fund, hedge fund, private equity, venture capital, and investment management industries in litigation, counseling, and regulatory investigations and proceedings.
 He has extensive experience representing and advising investment funds, financial institutions, officers and directors, portfolio managers, general and limited partners, and investment advisors in matters alleging breach of fiduciary duties, fraud, negligence, violations of the Investment Company Act of 1940 and the Investment Advisors Act, and securities law violations.

 Mr. Hamilton’s practice in complex litigation and trials is also vast.
-He has significant experience representing clients in both the trial and appellate courts in the technology, sports, and media industries.
-He regularly handles class action, commercial, and real estate-related lawsuits, including, but not limited to, claims alleging breach of contract, unfair business practices, trademark infringement, fraud, racketeering (RICO), violations of California’s Unfair Competition Law (section 17200), and other state and federal consumer protection laws.
+He has significant experience representing clients in both the trial and appellate courts in class action, commercial, and real estate-related lawsuits, including but not limited to claims alleging breach of contract, unfair business practices, trademark infringement, fraud, racketeering and violations of California’s Unfair Competition Law (section 17200), and other state and federal consumer protection laws.

-Among his recognitions, Chambers USA ranked Mr. Hamilton in 2016 and 2017 as Up and Coming in the field of Securities Litigation, where clients noted his “creativity and thoroughness, and his ability to approach a case in a unique way which gets good results” and describe him as “a partner who can really guide me to where I need to pay attention."
-In addition, The Legal 500 identified Mr. Hamilton for his work in Financial Securities Litigation (2013 and 2016).
+Chambers USA ranked Mr. Hamilton in 2016 and 2017 as Up and Coming in the field of Securities Litigation, where clients noted his “creativity and thoroughness, and his ability to approach a case in a unique way which gets good results”.
 Mr. Hamilton was named as a Top 20 Lawyer Under 40 in 2010 by the Los Angeles and San Francisco Daily Journal.
-In addition, Mr. Hamilton has also been recognized as a Super Lawyer in Securities Litigation in 2014-2018 by Southern California Super Lawyers and a Rising Star for each of the prior eight years (2006-2013).
+In addition, Mr. Hamilton was recognized as a Super Lawyer in Securities Litigation in 2014-2017 by Southern California Super Lawyers and a Rising Star for each of the prior eight years (2006-2013).

 Mr. Hamilton is very active in bar and community activities.
-In addition to Chairing the Los Angeles County Bar Association (LACBA) Litigation Section Executive Committee, he is a trustee of the Federal Bar Association.
-He is also a longstanding board member of the Independent School Alliance for Minority Affairs, a non-profit organization focused on providing educational opportunities for underserved minority children, and in 2016 received the Impact Award at its annual gala for his contributions.
+He is a trustee of the Federal Bar Association.
+He is also a longstanding board member of the Independent School Alliance for Minority Affairs, a non-profit organization focused on providing educational opportunities for underserved minority children and in 2016 received the Impact Award at its annual Gala for his contributions.

 Mr. Hamilton's representative experience includes:

-- RMBS Securities Lawsuits: Successfully represented former senior officers of then the largest lender in the country in numerous securities lawsuits and government investigations spanning a period of approximately 8 years*
+- RMBS Securities Lawsuits: Successfully represented former senior officers of then the largest lender in the country in numerous securities lawsuits and government investigations spanning a period of approximately eight years.*

 - 9th Circuit Victory in RICO Class Action: Successful representation of Kroger Co. and it subsidiaries and employees in defense of claims brought under the Racketeer Influenced and Corrupt Organizations Act (RICO).
 Obtained dismissal of all claims with prejudice, which was affirmed on appeal by the Ninth Circuit.*